Virtual Artist FAQ

 The profits from a virtual artist will be divided to benefit the swarm and each individual creator.
 This means that all profit from a virtual artist (NFT's, merch etc) will be divided per project.
 You will also receive a MIM token donation for your contribution.
 This donation will come from the contributor funds.

 You can form your own team and create a virtual artist.
 If MIM appreciates your virtual artist, it is possible that you can release something from the virtual artist on MIM.
-Virtual artist team formation can happen in our Discord.
+Virtual artist team formation can happen in our .

 There's many ways of supporting a virtual artist.
 You can buy its products (NFTs, music, merch etc), make memes, spread the word about the artist or contribute to the creation of the actual virtual artist.